 2. THE UNIVERSITY OF WATERLOO

-The University of Waterloo has included a slideshow on their website.
-Here, high-quality images have been used along with color contrast and different variations of their school’s branded colors to grab the attention and engage with potential students and different audiences.
+The University of Waterloo has included a slideshow on its website.
+Here, high-quality images have been used along with colour contrast and different variations of their school’s branded colours to grab the attention and engage with potential students and different audiences.

 3. THE UNIVERSITY OF CHICAGO